 Well-designed 3D renders are the biggest investment and, at the same time, a minimal requirement of any respectable luxury property website.

 This applies for both luxury and economy class real estate.
 People always want to buy the best for less money.
-So, even building a website for deluxe apartments, use only qualitative renders to demonstrate higher class.
-Thus, you allegedly offer a business class of the price of a middle.
+So, even building a website for deluxe apartments, use only quality renders to demonstrate higher class.
+Thus, you allegedly offer a business class of the price of a middle one.

 Well-designed animations and spatial processions put together with 3D rendering software such as 3D Studio Max, VRAY, Maxwell.
 Various platforms like Easy Render give designers an opportunity to create an experience of living in an apartment before the wall paint dries and doors are opened.